 Google Keep: Before your trip, make a checklist of things to do and bring.
 Then before you actually head out the door, go through the checklist so you don’t forget anything.
 Excellent for taking notes.
 This replaces the notebook I used to always carry when I travel.

 Airbnb: A great alternative to traditional hotels and motels.

-Notes: Lets me scrawl quick notes with my finger.
+Google Keep (or iOS Notes, or Evernote): Lets me scrawl quick notes with my finger.
 Especially useful when getting recommendations or directions from somebody and having to write them down quickly or draw pictures.